daybrush/rollup-plugin-react-compat/README.md

 ## 👏 Contributing

-If you have any questions or requests or want to contribute to `rollup-plugin-preact` or other packages, please write the [issue](https://github.com/daybrush/rollup-plugin-preact/issues) or give me a Pull Request freely.
+If you have any questions or requests or want to contribute to `rollup-plugin-react-compat` or other packages, please write the [issue](https://github.com/daybrush/rollup-plugin-react-compat/issues) or give me a Pull Request freely.

 ## 🐞 Bug Report

-If you find a bug, please report to us opening a new [Issue](https://github.com/daybrush/rollup-plugin-preact/issues) on GitHub.
+If you find a bug, please report to us opening a new [Issue](https://github.com/daybrush/rollup-plugin-react-compat/issues) on GitHub.

 ## 📝 License

-This project is [MIT](https://github.com/daybrush/rollup-plugin-preact/blob/master/LICENSE) licensed.
+This project is [MIT](https://github.com/daybrush/rollup-plugin-react-compat/blob/master/LICENSE) licensed.

 ```
 MIT License